kubeflow/training-operator/docs/proposals/2170-kubeflow-training-v2/README.md

 ```

-This table explain rationale for each `TrainJob` parameter:
+This table explains the rationale for each `TrainJob` parameter:

 <table>
   <tr>